Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Discussion

 There are several interesting open problems that we have postponed for future studies.
 First, it would be interesting to achieve a more precise evaluation of the large-$N$ field-theoretic partition function.
 One path would be to develop a systematic technique to more efficiently solve the saddle-point equations, making full use of the properties of the polylogarithm functions \cite{Zagier:2007knq}.
 Second, it would be interesting to perform a finite-$N$ counterpart of the analysis; this would go beyond the saddle-point approximation and possibly provide input into the structure of sub-leading terms in the entropy.
 There is, of course, the numerical obstacle of dealing with the sum over the dynamical magnetic fluxes.
 In addition, there are various open problems of a more conceptual nature.
 It would be interesting to reproduce subleading corrections to the black hole entropy from different microscopic approaches, which address the nature of the underlying degrees of freedom responsible for the entropy more directly.
 It is also natural to generalize these frameworks to study the microscopic counting of black holes in other dimensions, where near-extremal descriptions are already available.
 In addition to aspects of black hole entropy, a more interesting question is to focus on the dual field theory descriptions afforded by the AdS/CFT correspondence and characterize the corresponding renormalization group flow between CFT$_d$ at the boundary of AdS$_{d+1}$ spacetime and CFT$_2$ near the horizon of the asymptotically rotating AdS black hole.

 \acknowledgments

 We would like to thank Evan Deddo, Sameer Murthy, Tomoki Nosaka, Cheng Peng, Alessia Segati, and Minwoo Suh for many helpful discussions.
+We thank an anonymous referee for valuable comments and suggestions.
 This work is supported in part by the NSFC under grants No.~12375067, No.~12147103, and No.~12247103.
 LAPZ is partially supported by the U.S. Department of Energy under grant DE-SC0007859.
 All three authors would like to thank PCFT in Hefei for the warm hospitality during the final stage of this work.